 Ipswich Assessors map.
 The apparent addresses from the 1910 map are shown in red.

-11 Summer Street, the Nathaniel Hovey house (1718)-Nathaniel Hovey Sr. lived only to the age of 28, about the time of the birth of his son.
-Nathaniel Jr. in 1696.
+11 Summer Street, the Nathaniel Hovey house (1718)-Nathaniel Hovey Sr. lived only to the age of 28, about the time of the birth of his son Nathaniel Jr. in 1696.
 This house was probably built by the younger Hovey.
-The asymetrical layout of the front of this house suggests that it may have originally been built as a half house and expanded.
+The asymmetrical layout of the front of this house is because Hovey built a half house and expanded it later.
 A modified Beverly jog is on the left.

 39 Summer Street, the Foster – Grant house (1717)-In 1717 Nathaniel Knowlton sold a small lot to James Foster who is believed to have built the house.
 In 1826, the family sold to Ephriam Grant, and the house was long known as the "Grant house."
 Early Colonial features are preserved throughout the house.